-Rheumatoid arthritis causes long-term inflammation in the joints.
-This can change the shape of the joints, often in the hands, fingers, and feet.
+Rheumatoid arthritis (RA) causes long-term inflammation in the joints.
+This can change the shape of the joints, often in the hands, including the fingers, and the feet.

-RA affects around 1.3 million people in the United States and around 1 percent of people worldwide.
+RA affects around 1.3 million people in the United States and around 1% of people worldwide.

-The primary symptom of RA is inflammation in the joints, which causes pain, swelling, and stiffness.
-RA typically affects the same joint on both sides of the body.
+The primary symptom of RA is inflammation in the joints, which causes:

 The physical effects of RA in the joints can include: